Terms of Service FAQ

 Roleplay is permitted when the assumption of such a persona is clearly disclosed (e.g., in a user profile or in another manner appropriate under the circumstances) and it doesn't otherwise violate the Content Policy, including the harassment policy.
 Fiction marked as such, including real-person fiction in first-person format, is not impersonation.
 Please consult the content policy for further information.

-What do we mean by "world-wide, royalty-free, nonexclusive license"?
+What do you mean by "world-wide, royalty-free, nonexclusive license"?

 Why are children under the age of 13 not permitted to have an account or upload Content?